-The annual Andrews Autumn Conference on Religion and Science is a function of the Midwest Religion and Science Society.
-Those organizing and presenting at the conference represent a variety of faith backgrounds including Seventh-day Adventist, Anabaptist, Church of the Brethren, and Catholic.
-The forum takes place in the Science Complex on a Saturday in October.
+The annual Andrews Autumn Conference on Religion & Science is a function of Andrews University and the Midwest Religion and Science Society (MRSS), an organization representing a variety of faith backgrounds including Seventh-day Adventist, Anabaptist, Church of the Brethren, and Catholic.
+The forum takes place in the Biology Ampitheater on Friday & Saturday, November 12-13, 2021.